 School buses carrying students will be considered extensions of the school experience.
-All students using school transportation will abide by the code of conduct posted in each school bus.
-Violations of such code, as well as other conduct which is improper or which jeopardizes the safety of self or others, will be reported by the school bus driver to the school.
-Violators, consistent with OAR 581-053- 0010(16), may forfeit their bus rider privilege for a period of time as deemed proper by the building principal and/or transportation supervisor.
-A student entitled to home to school to home transportation services, and subject to suspension or expulsion from his/her assigned school under Board policy JGD or JGE, may be provided such transportation to a district determined alternate educational placement.
+All students using school transportation will abide by the code of conduct posted in each school bus or school activity vehicle.
+Violations of such code, as well as other conduct which is improper or which jeopardizes the safety of self or others, will be reported by the school bus or vehicle driver to the transportation supervisor.
+The transportation supervisor will, as soon as possible inform the appropriate principal of such occurrence.
+Violators, consistent with OAR 581-053- 0010(16), may be denied use of transportation for a period of time as deemed proper by the principal and/or transportation supervisor.

 The principal or designee shall ensure transportation officials and drivers receive notification of students having special medical or behavioral protocols identified in student records.

 Appropriate training, regarding specific protocols including confidentiality requirements, will be provided to drivers.